 I’m seventeen weeks pregnant today!
-I had another prenatal appointment on Thursday and [insert appointment stuff here].
+I had another prenatal appointment on Thursday and everything is normal.
 Things are moving along and I’m starting to feel more pregnant.
 My friends still tell me I don’t look pregnant, and while I notice the difference, it is a little bit of a toss-up whether I look pregnant or just like I’ve been eating too many donuts.
 I found myself rubbing my belly more, partially because it is starting to stick out more and partially because I’m starting to feel a bit of a bond with the little being inside.

 How I’m Feeling: